aklivity/zilla/README.md

 2. Simplify creating scalable, asynchronous backends that can support realtime frontend experiences.

 ## Features
+Zilla is designed on the fundamental principle that every data flow is a stream, and that streams can be composed together to create efficient protocol transformation pipelines.
+This concept of a stream holds at both the network level for communication protocols and also at the application level for data processing.

 ### Kafka Proxies
 Zilla natively supports the Kafka protocol and is able to efficiently transform other protocols to and from it.